rafayullah/Udacity-DogBreedClassifier/README.md

 ![Model results](https://github.com/rafayullah/Udacity-DogBreedClassifier/blob/main/images/Final_Arch.png?raw=true)

 - A dropout of 0.4 is selected to avoid model overfitting sacrificing model's performance on test set
+- Model is finally compiled with categorical_crossentropy loss function due to being a multi-class classification
+- Model is trained for 20 epocs
 - The model achieves an accuracy of above 80% on 836 test dog images